mmstick/parallel/README.md

 ```

 ## Syntax Examples
-Parallel does not currently support reading from stdin at this time.
-However, it does support parsing input arguments
-from the command line to achieve the same effect.
 The following syntax is supported:

 ```sh
 parallel 'echo {}' ::: *                // {} will be replaced with each input found.